Skip to main content

 Batch API

-• Async batch processing at 50% discount
+• Asynchronous batch processing at a 50% discount on both input and output tokens

 Output Token Limits